connieliu0/gsoc-2020__p5-showcase/June10/showcase_documentation.md

 The showcase information is hard coded in, that being said there is information that cannot be gained strictly from the form.
 The maintainer should email the nominee and have a q and a with them, which will also include getting any more relevant project links.

+NOTE: There should be a general understanding in HTML and CSS and using Github via the Terminal before following this tutorial.

 **The standard questions asked typically are:**
 - What are you up to?
 - How did you use p5.js in this project?